ktaka-ccmp/google-oauth2-example/Detailed.md

 ## frontend #2 (google-oauth-02/frontend)

-The only significant difference from frontend #1 is the UserLogin component in AuthProvider.js, which is implemented using [Google's client library](https://developers.google.com/identity/gsi/web/guides/client-library).
+The only significant difference from frontend #1 is the UserLogin component in [AuthProvider.js](google-oauth-02/frontend/src/AuthProvider.js), which is implemented using [Google's client library](https://developers.google.com/identity/gsi/web/guides/client-library).

 ### public/index.html

-First, we need to load the library.
+First, we need to load the library in [public/index.html](google-oauth-02/frontend/public/index.html).
 At the end of `<head></head>` section, we include the client script provided by Google.

 ~~~